 If the waiver is granted, the Office of Special Needs Assistance Programs' response will include instructions on how many copies of the paper application must be submitted, as well as where to submit them.
 CoCs that are granted a waiver of the electronic submission requirement will not be afforded additional time to submit their applications.
-Therefore, Collaborative Applicants seeking a waiver of the electronic submission requirement on behalf of the CoC should submit their waiver request with sufficient time to allow HUD to process and respond to the request.
+Therefore, Collaborative Applicants seeking a waiver of the electronic submission requirement on behalf of the CoC must submit their waiver request with sufficient time to allow HUD to process and respond to the request.
 Collaborative Applicants should also allow themselves sufficient time to submit the application on behalf of the CoC so that HUD receives the application by the established deadline date.
-For this reason, HUD strongly recommends that if a Collaborative Applicant finds it cannot submit its application electronically and must seek a waiver of the electronic grant submission requirement, it should submit the waiver request to the Office of Special Needs Assistance Programs no later than 30 days after the publication date of this NOFO.
+For this reason, if a Collaborative Applicant finds it cannot submit its application electronically and must seek a waiver of the electronic grant submission requirement, its request must be postmarked no later than 60 days after the publication date of this NOFO.
 To expedite the receipt and review of each request, Collaborative Applicants may fax their written requests to Norm Suchar.
-If HUD does not have sufficient time to process the waiver request, a waiver will not be granted.
-Paper applications received without a prior approved waiver and/or after the established deadline will not be considered.
+If HUD does not have sufficient time to process the waiver or after the established deadline deadline deadline will not be considered.